manorrock/aegean/README.md

 This project delivers a HTTP-based Git repository server.

-## Deploy the WAR file

-Deploy the WAR file on your Servlet container / application server as per the instructions of your vendor.

-## Running using the container image from DockerHub
+## Start the server

-In an empty directory of your choice use the following command line to start Manorrock Aegean.
+In an empty directory of your choice use the following command line to start Manorrock Aegean:

 ```shell
   docker run --rm -d -it -p 8080:8080 -v $PWD:/mnt ghcr.io/manorrock/aegean